Home Care Specialty Training For Nurse Aides FAQ

 6. Do I need to take a state-approved competency exam?

-7. There is no North Carolina state-approved Home Care Aide specialty competency exam.
+7. There is no North Carolina state-approved Home Care Specialty Training Program for Nurse Aides competency exam.

 Go back to top »